Issam-Allymis/S-G-F/README.md

-# Small Gym Fitness
+# Strong Gym Fitness

-The [Small Gym Fitness](https://github.com/Issam-Allymis/S-G-F) Page is a web page that provides information about the gym's membership plans and pricing.
+The [Strong Gym Fitness](https://github.com/Issam-Allymis/S-G-F) Page is a web page that provides information about the gym's membership plans and pricing.
 The page is designed to be visually appealing and easy to navigate, with clear calls-to-action that encourage users to sign up for a membership.

 The Small Gym Fitness Page is built entirely using HTML and CSS, without the need for any additional programming languages or frameworks.
 The page includes information about each membership plan, such as the price, the duration, and the benefits of each plan.